makamys/makamys.github.io/mc/mods.md

 ## Original mods

 * [CoreTweaks](https://github.com/makamys/CoreTweaks) `[1.7.10] (2020-)`
-    * Collection of fixes, optimizations and debug tools, targetting the base game and other performance mods.
+    * Collection of fixes, optimizations and tweaks, targetting the base game and other performance mods.

 * [D-Mod](https://github.com/makamys/DMod) `[1.7.10] (2021-)`
     * Backports foxes and bundles from later versions of the game.